Writing effect with colors - what to do?

 Dark matte are very sensitive to light mechanical touch.

-This is due to the fact that inks with dark shades have a very high pigment content, which are not completely coated by the binder.
+This is due to the fact that paints with dark shades have a very high pigment content, which are not completely coated by the binder.
 In the case of matte inks, the surface of the ink coating has an open, porous structure.
 This means that a light spot can be seen at the slightest touch.
 This is known as the writing effect.

 With glossy inks, the writing effect does not occur because the surface of the ink does not have an open, porous structure and the pigments are thus protected from mechanical stress.